Webinar

 What to expect going forward

-Investors continue to closely follow jobs data for signs of a more significant slowdown, which could provide the Fed with the impetus to begin cutting interest rates.
-Lower rates are considered a way to provide a boost to the economy, which would likely help extend the stock market rally that began in 2023, and also boost the bond market.
+Investors continue to closely track jobs data as key economic indicators and how they may signal potential Fed interest rate cuts.
+Fed rate cuts are considered a way to boost the economy, help support the stock market rally that began in 2023, and also benefit the bond market.

 Talk with a wealth professional if you have questions about your personal financial circumstances or investment portfolio.